Attorney Alexandria "Ally" Crouthamel Is A

 Who is eligible to receive child support?

-Child support is typically used to even out the financial obligations between both parents.
+Child support is typically used to equalize the financial obligations between both parents.
 As such, if the child lives primarily with one parent, it is that parent who may be eligible for support.
-It can help to cover the costs they face, such as providing food, transportation and housing to the child.
+This support can help cover the costs they face, such as providing food, transportation, and housing for the child.
 This obligation remains even if the other parent is denied visitation rights.

 What expenses does child support cover?